docker-archive/dcus-hol-2016/docker-cloud/README.md

 # <a name="test_autobuild"></a>Step 4.2: Test autobuilds

 Switch back the command line of your *management host*.

-If you are not in the `voting-demo` directory that was created when you cloned the repo earlier, change into it now.
+> **Note**: If you are not in the `voting-demo` directory that was created when you cloned the repo earlier, change into it now.

 1. Change to the voting directory